aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentpartsavingargs/_index.md

 Specifies whether Aspose.Words should keep the stream open or close it after saving a document part.

 Default is  false  and Aspose.Words will close the stream you provided in the **P:Aspose.Words.Saving.DocumentPartSavingArgs.DocumentPartStream** property after writing a document part into it.
 Specify  true  to keep the stream open.
-Please note that the main output stream provided in the call to **M:Aspose.Words.Document.Save(System.IO.Stream,Aspose.Words.SaveFormat)** or **M:Aspose.Words.Document.Save(System.IO.Stream,Aspose.Words.Saving.SaveOptions)** will never be closed by Aspose.Words even if [getKeepDocumentPartStreamOpen()](../../com.aspose.words/documentpartsavingargs\#getKeepDocumentPartStreamOpen--) / [setKeepDocumentPartStreamOpen(boolean)](../../com.aspose.words/documentpartsavingargs\#setKeepDocumentPartStreamOpen-boolean-) is set to  false .
+Please note that the main output stream provided in the call to **M:Aspose.Words.Document.Save(System.IO.Stream,Aspose.Words.SaveFormat)** or **M:Aspose.Words.Document.Save(System.IO.Stream,Aspose.Words.Saving.SaveOptions)** will never be closed by Aspose.Words even if [getKeepDocumentPartStreamOpen()](../../com.aspose.words/documentpartsavingargs\#getKeepDocumentPartStreamOpen) / [setKeepDocumentPartStreamOpen(boolean)](../../com.aspose.words/documentpartsavingargs\#setKeepDocumentPartStreamOpen-boolean) is set to  false .

 **P:Aspose.Words.Saving.DocumentPartSavingArgs.DocumentPartStream**

 **Returns:**
 boolean - The corresponding  boolean  value.
-### hashCode() {#hashCode--}
+### hashCode() {#hashCode}
 ```
 public native int hashCode()
 ```